UI Master Guide

 Performance Sessions

-The Performance Sessions tab (“P” tab) displays a list of sessions in chronological order, beginning with the most recent, and contains general information about each session in the list.
-This information includes the device model, its location/host machine, the start time of the session, any test user flows applied during the session, and network events or issues detected during the session.
+The Performance Sessions tab displays a list of sessions in chronological order, beginning with the most recent, and contains general information about each session in the list.
+This information includes the device model, its location/host machine, the start time of the session, any user flows applied during the session, and network events or issues detected during the session.
+(A user flow is an object specific to HeadSpin; it's a collection of sessions, typically grouped according to a user intention or test goal.)
 If any tags are assigned to a session, these are displayed as well; you can filter the displayed session list by tags in the ‘Filter sessions’ bar.
-Each session also has the option (once it is completed) to view its data in Waterfall UI or Burst UI mode.
+Each session also offers the option (once it is completed) to view its data in Waterfall UI or Issue UI mode.
 Waterfall UI provides a comprehensive package of data captured during your session, including session-wide metrics, timeseries statistics and data, and detected issues listed according to impact time.
 Issue UI delivers data regarding network performance issues specifically.
+You can learn more in-depth information about Performance Sessions here.

 Performance Monitoring

-The Performance Monitoring tab ("M" tab) displays information regarding your user flows, containing the majority of the data you will want to use in drawing conclusions from your testing.
+The Performance Monitoring tab displays information regarding your user flows; this page contains the majority of the data you will want to use in drawing conclusions from your testing and visualizes it for you.
 The Monitoring page informs you of each user flow’s name, description (if provided), and creation time.
 You can create a new user flow from this page, or you can review the details of a particular user flow by clicking on the flow’s hyperlinked name.

 Dashboards